 - A problem with the eustachian tube, which controls the pressure within the middle ear

-- Your physician will look inside your ear to ensure that nothing is obstructing it like earwax or any foreign object.
+- Your physician will look inside your ear to ensure that nothing is obstructing it such as earwax or any foreign object.

-- The doctor will put a device into your ear that changes the air pressure in your ear and makes the eardrum move back and forth.
+- The doctor will put a device inside your ear that will change the air pressure inside your ear.
+It will make the eardrum rock back and forth.